-Contrary to popular belief, the majority of Maine Coons do not like water other than as a drink.
-They might dip their paws in their water bowls but if you put a Maine Coon out in the rain, it will sprint for cover.
-No matter what you might read, the majority of Maine Coons do not like being bathed.
+Many Maine Coons do appear to like water, but not all of them.
+Contrary to popular belief, the majority of Maine Coons only like water as a drink.
+They might dip their paws in their water bowls but the majority of Maine Coons do not like being placed in a bathful of water at all.

 There are Maine Coons that will tolerate being bathed, but most will try to escape from the bath.
 Many owners tell stories of the scratches they receive during the process.